nafisalawalidris/When-Was-the-Golden-Age-of-Video-Games-/README.md

 6. Years video game players loved
 7. Years that both players and critics loved
 8. Sales in the best video game years

+**Note:** This project uses SQL queries to analyze the dataset of video games.
+The analysis is based on available data and does not provide definitive conclusions about the quality or improvement of video games over time.